tostenzel/tostenzel.github.io/_posts/2023-03-07-dl-transformer.md

 ### The Complete Transformer Architecture

-Figure [10](#fig:transformer-complete) presents the holistic view of the complete Transformer architecture, highlighting its key properties and advantages:
+Figure [10](#fig:transformer-complete) presents the complete Transformer architecture:

 <figure id="fig:transformer-complete">
 <center><img src="/assets/img/dl-series/2k-transformer-complete.png" style="width:100%"></center>
 </figure>

 **Figure 10.
 The complete transformer.** In its original form, the Transformer processes both source and target sequences through embedding layers, creating representations of dimension D = 512 for each element.
 This embedding strategy is a cornerstone of the Transformer's ability to handle input and output sequences of different lengths effectively.
 The key to this flexibility lies in the use of position embeddings, which preserve positional information by adding sinusoidal positional encoding vectors to the embeddings.
 These position embeddings carry information about the position of each element within the sequence, allowing the model to distinguish between different positions and capture positional dependencies.
 The term "(Shifted) Outputs" emphasizes the autoregressive nature of the decoding process, where each output position depends on previously generated positions.
+Image adapted from <d-cite key="lin_survey_2022"></d-cite>.

 The Transformer possesses several critical properties:

 - **Inductive Bias for Self-Similarity:** The self-attention mechanism empowers the model to identify recurring patterns or themes within the data, irrespective of their positions.
-This inductive bias is invaluable in real-world domains where recurrence is a prevalent pattern [@vaswani_attention_2017].
+This inductive bias is invaluable in real-world domains where recurrence is a prevalent pattern <d-cite key="vaswani_attention_2017"></d-cite>.

 - **Expressive Forward Pass:** The Transformer establishes direct and intricate connections between all input and output elements, facilitating the learning of complex algorithms in a few steps.